wolfi-dev/wolfictl/pkg/sbom/README.md

 The tests retrieve a selected set of Wolfi APK files for which to generate SBOMs.
 APKs are saved to "git-ignored" locations in the repository so that they can be reused in subsequent test executions without needing to fetch them again.

-Each test uses a "golden file" as the ground truth, and then compare the output of the wolfictl's `sbom.Generate` function to that golden file.
+Each test uses a "golden file" as the ground truth, and then compare the output of wolfictl's `sbom.Generate` function to that golden file.
 If there is no diff, the test passes!
 If there is a diff, the test is failed, and the diff is reported to the user.
 JSON representations of the SBOM are used to make diffing easier to reason about.
 The JSON data uses Syft's native SBOM format.

 ### Running integration tests